 Moderate to Severe Disabilities

-The current shortage of special education teachers creates a growing demand for educators with a Moderate-Severe Disabilities Credential.
+The current shortage of special education teachers creates a growing demand for educators with a Moderate/Severe Disabilities Education Specialist Credential.
 This program prepares teacher candidates for 21st-century teaching and learning.
 As APU candidates prepare to work in schools, they must know and demonstrate the content, pedagogical, and professional knowledge, skills, and dispositions necessary to help all students learn.
 Therefore, the School of Education assesses candidates from admission through recommendation of credentials in these credential standards.
 As a result, APU candidates are highly sought after because they fulfill these professional standards.

 - Flexible program schedules allow students to take classes just one night a week while earning their credential.

 - Expert faculty offer quality instruction grounded in a Christian worldview, creating a relevant program that enables students to make a difference in their classrooms.

 - Small class sizes create a rich learning community as students progress through the program with a cohort of peers.

 Azusa Pacific University receives accreditation from the WASC Senior College and University Commission (WSCUC).
 In addition, the School of Education receives accreditation from the National Council for Accreditation of Teacher Education (NCATE), which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP), making APU one of only three private schools in California with this distinction.
 Further, our credential programs are accredited by California’s Commission on Teacher Credentialing (CTC).
 Our Educational Psychology program is also accredited by the National Association of School Psychologists (NASP).
 These notable accreditations set APU graduates apart from other candidates and ensure that your degree will be recognized throughout the United States and internationally.